Hannyyoop/ICT105-PowerPuff-MVP/docs/weekly-logbook.md

 Based on these findings, we documented the target users, current alternatives, and the consequences of the existing process.
 We also created an assumption-evidence table to distinguish between assumptions and supporting evidence gathered from observations and user feedback.

 Our next steps are to conduct a user survey to validate these assumptions, collect additional requirements, and begin designing a prototype for a web-based room booking system.
 This activity helped us gain a better understanding of users' needs and provided a clearer direction for developing a solution that is more efficient and accessible.

+### Lab 4 Reflection
+In Lab 4, we transitioned from understanding user problems to designing the actual solution.
+Our focus was on defining our Minimum Viable Product (MVP) features and mapping out the user experience using a diagram flowchart.
+To ensure we build something achievable yet highly effective, we categorized our features into "Must-Haves" (the core MVP) and "Nice-to-Haves" (future updates), ensuring we solve the core issue of real-time room booking without getting bogged down by feature creep.